Having more fun than a human being should be allowed to have.

 But your sports team will never kick you out.

-But he's right, it's the one thing you can invest total passion without consequence.
+It's the one thing you can invest total passion without consequence.

-That's that's the beauty.
+That's the beauty.

-What is it about sports that people look to?
+Because everybody has always been looking, what is it about sports that people look to?

 We all want to be Adonis.

-There's so few people are athletes, we all wish we could do that.
+We all wish we could do that.

-Yeah, that's part of it too.
+Yeah, that's part of it, too.

 But it's more than that.